Fujifilm X-M1 vs Panasonic LX15

 It is notable that the X-M1 has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-M1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-M1 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X-M1 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-M1 and the Panasonic LX15?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.